 - 20,000 ad groups per campaign

-- 20,000 ad group targeting items per ad group (such as keywords, placements, audience lists, and product targets)
+- 20,000 ad group targeting items per ad group (such as keywords, placements, and audience lists)

 - 4 million active or paused ads per account

-- 5 million ad group targeting items per account (such as keywords, placements, audience lists, and product targets)
+- 5 million ad group targeting items per account (such as keywords, placements, and audience lists)

 - 1 million campaign targeting items per account (such as geo target and campaign-level negative keywords)